 There are regular weekends away further a field to places such as the Lake District, Loch Lomond, the Yorkshire Dales and Snowdonia.
-Occasionally we go overseas.
+Occasionally we have gone overseas.

 Members are based in Newcastle and the surrounding areas such as Durham, Sunderland and Northumberland.
 Social events include regular pub nights and meals out.